danhaab/katie/_posts/2018-01-14-BookLaunches.md

 {% endcapture %}
 {% include gallery images=images caption="Authors were the focus of each event, our heroes." cols=1%}

+The highlight of each anthology launch were the student readings.
+They would recite or read their work to an audience of peers, community members, and families.

 {% capture images %}
   ../assets/img/anthology1.jpg
 {% endcapture %}